Podiatrist Sock Recommendations

 What the Research Shows

-Research into sock material has been investigated by the military in an effort to help reduce foot blister formation in army recruits, and some research has been preformed by podiatrists as well as the textile industry.
+Research into sock material has been investigated by the military in an effort to help reduce foot blister formation in army recruits, and some research has been performed by podiatrists as well as the textile industry.
 Compared to cotton, many high-performance synthetic materials are more effective in reducing the incidence of blister formation, and are also effective in helping control odors.

 However, much of the sock textile research has focused on wool, a protein produced by sheep skin cells.
 Research has verified that wool, even when wet, can still insulate and maintain warmth.
 Wool can absorb more moisture than cotton.
 Moreover, wool was shown, in one study, to retain fewer fungal elements than either cotton or nylon stockings.
 Laboratory research performed by the Wool Research Organization of New Zealand demonstrates wool’s superior wicking abilities when compared to synthetic fabrics and that wool can even absorb moisture when it is in a vapor state, meaning it can begin wicking moisture even before droplets form on the skin.